Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Abstract

 \section{Abstract}

-The present study investigates the dynamics of nonlocal beams by establishing a consistent stress-driven integral elastic using the Physics-Informed Neural Network (PINN) approach.
+The present study investigates the dynamics of stress-driven nonlocal elastic beams exploiting the Physics-Informed Neural Network (PINN) approach.
 Specifically, a PINN is developed to compute the first eigenfunction and eigenvalue arising from the underlying sixth-order ordinary differential equation.
-The PINN is based on a feedforward neural network, with a loss function composed of terms from the differential equation, the normalization condition, and both boundary and constitutive boundary conditions.
+The PINN is based on a feedforward neural network, with a loss function composed of terms from the differential equation, the normalization condition, and both classical boundary and constitutive boundary conditions.
 Relevant eigenvalues are treated as separate trainable variables.
-The results demonstrate that the proposed method is a powerful and robust tool for addressing the complexity of the problem.
-Once trained, the neural network is less computationally intensive than analytical methods.
+The results demonstrate that the proposed method is a powerful tool for addressing the complexity of the problem.
 The obtained results are compared with benchmark analytical solutions and show strong agreement.